 If having a good mobile app is important to you, I highly recommend Zoho Books—which aced our mobile app category.

-Wave took a hit in integrations because you can’t connect it to time tracking and electronic bill pay processors.
-For comparison, QuickBooks actually has an electronic bill pay and time tracking built into all its plans except Simple Start.
+Wave took a hit in my integration evaluation because I can’t connect it to time tracking and electronic bill pay processors.
+For comparison, QuickBooks actually has electronic bill pay and time tracking built into all its plans except Simple Start.

-While not built in, Xero has an integration with BILL (formerly Bill.com) and some useful tools like Google Sheets and BlueCamroo, but all other integrations must be made through Zapier.
-If you have a Zapier subscription, you can integrate a lot of other apps—but it will be more difficult than having a deep integration, such as those offered in other accounting software.
+Wave has some useful integrations, like Google Sheets and BlueCamroo, but all others must be made through Zapier.
+If you have a Zapier subscription, you can integrate many other apps—but it will be more difficult than having a deep integration, such as those offered in other accounting software.

-On the positive side, Wave does integrate with its own payroll and payment processing services, which are crucial functions for most businesses.
-For more information, check out our Wave Payroll review and Wave Payments review.
+On the positive side, Wave integrates with its payroll and payment processing services, Wave Payroll and Wave Payments, which are crucial functions for most businesses.

-Wave Accounting scored poorly in this criterion because of the amount of manual data entry that is required to set up a company file for existing businesses.
-When I set up my sample company for the case study, I had to manually input the chart of accounts, service items, and beginning account balances.
+A lot of manual data entry is required to set up a company file for existing businesses.
+When I set up my sample company for our case study, I had to manually input the chart of accounts, service items, and beginning account balances.
 Even worse, the only way I found to enter beginning account balances was with a large journal entry.
 None of these really matter if you’re setting up a brand new company—but it can take considerable time for established companies.

 I did find a few bright spots in setting up my company, though.
 Wave lets you import a CSV file of customers and vendors.
-It also has a new company wizard to walk you through the setup process and that prompts you for the basic information needed.
+It also has a new company wizard that walks you through the setup process and prompts you for the basic information needed.

 Wave has limited customer service in the Starter plan.
 Your only support is through an automated chatbot or self-help resources.
 If you need access to email and live chat support, you must purchase any add-on—like Payroll or Payments—or upgrade to the paid Pro tier.

-You can access personalized support through the Wave Advisor program where you can get coaching and year-round advice from a Wave expert starting at $149 per month.
+You can access personalized support through the Wave Advisor program, where you can get coaching and year-round advice from a Wave expert starting at $149 a month.
 While that is very reasonable for the services delivered, it’s only a starting price—and Wave doesn’t publish any additional pricing information.

 The Wave Advisor program is an in-house bookkeeping, accounting, and tax service from Wave.
 The advisors are trained employees of Wave who will assist you with your bookkeeping needs.